shreshth-xd/CUET-CS-COURSEWARE/CUET UG/Recursion/README.md

 # INTRODUCING RECURSION AS A PROGRAMMING TECHNIQUE
 <br>
 <h1>INTRODUCTION:</h1>
-<p>By definition: Recursion by definition means a technique where a function calls itself, either directly from it's own function body, or indirectly when two functions call each other recursively, provided that both the functions do have a base case
+<p>By definition: Recursion by definition means a technique where a function calls itself, either directly from it's own function body, or indirectly when two functions call each other recursively, provided that both the functions do have a base case.</p>
-usually while writing programs, most of you have always used iterations to solve a question or a problem statement given to you, but here's something new you can implement instead of iterative approach to solve those same questions or problem statements, and that is Recursion.</p>
 <br>
 <h2>Crucial step while writing recursive functions:</h2>
 <p>A recursive function not just calls itself directly or indirectly, each recursive call made a function needs a certain increment in any of it's parameters, otherwise making recursive calls to the same function without incrementing or updating it's parameters results to infinite recursion error (also called as Stackoverflow error in some languages).</p>